brson/solana-move-demo/README.md

 CLI commands to part of `solana` CLI, and to integrate Move features with existing `solana` commands.

+For an initial demo I suggest we can do everything necessary with a combination of the `solana` and `move` commands.

-For now though I suggest we work in our own `solana-move` CLI, inside the `external-crates/move/solana` subdirectory of Solana's sui fork.
+Beyond that we might work in our own `solana-move` CLI, inside the `external-crates/move/solana` subdirectory of Solana's sui fork.
 We can consider this a prototype tool with the intent of moving the functionality elsewhere once proven.
 Working on the CLI in Solana's `sui` fork will avoid